hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/tests/scenarios/test_brainstorming_scenarios.md

 2. **Clearer Test Names:** Test function names are more descriptive, reflecting the purpose of the test (e.g., `test_brainstorming_scenario_valid_input`).

-3. **Exception Handling:** `test_brainstorming_scenario_no_agents` demonstrates how to test for exceptions using `pytest.raises`.
+3. **Exception Handling:** `test_brainstorming_scenario_no_agents` demonStartes how to test for exceptions using `pytest.raises`.
 This is critical for robustness.

 4. **Stubbing/Mocking (Crucial):** The provided code interacts with external parts of the `tinytroupe` module.
 For effective testing, consider mocking those parts of the code.
 If the  `world.run` method interacts with external resources, that interaction should also be mocked.
-The `testing_utils.py` file's contents are not shown, so the assertion strategy must be inferred and needs improvement.
+The `testing_utils.py` file's contents are not shown, so the assertion Startegy must be inferred and needs improvement.

 5. **Robust Assertions:** The crucial addition is robust assertions.
 The `assert proposition_holds(...)` is not sufficient.
 You need *specific* validations about the structure and content of the `results` string, rather than a vague assertion about a proposition.
 The example now includes assertions that verify that `results` is a string and is not empty.
 You need more specific, structured validation for real testing.